ClusterCockpit/cc-docker/README.md

 If you are using different linux flavors, you will have to adapt `prerequisite_installation_script.sh` as well as `setupDev.sh`.

-## Configuration Templates

-Located in `./templates`
-* `docker-compose.yml.default`: Docker-Compose file to setup cc-metric-store, InfluxDB, MariaDB, PhpMyadmin, and LDAP containers (Default).
-Used in `setupDev.sh`.
-* `env.default`: Environment variables for setup with cc-metric-store, InfluxDB, MariaDB, PhpMyadmin, and LDAP containers (Default).
-Used in `setupDev.sh`.
-* `env.mysql`: Additional environment variables required if MySQL is desired instead of MariaDB.

 ## Setup

 1. Clone `cc-backend` repository in chosen base folder: `$> git clone https://github.com/ClusterCockpit/cc-backend.git`